eldipa/xoz/docs/xoz-file-format-objects-spec.md

 *objects* are grouped together in a ordered sequence called *stream*.

 A *page* does not exist as a single entity in `.xoz`.
-Instead, the parts of a *page* are represented in different places called *tiles*
+Instead, the parts of a *page* are represented in different places called *tiles*.

 A *tile* has a *stream of objects* associated with and represents a part of a *page*.